 These provisions do not apply in relation to the renewal of a certificate granted or last renewed in Northern Ireland.

-Police firearms licensing department should automatically issue a confirmation letter to applicants to prove the extension applies.
-If you do not receive such a letter in the week running up to expiry of your certificate you should request one fro your firearms licensing department.
+Police firearms licensing departments should automatically issue a confirmation letter to applicants to prove the extension applies.
+If you do not receive such a letter in the week running up to the expiry of your certificate you should request one from your firearms licensing department.

 Temporary permits should be issued if delays have occurred in the police system.

 A permit does not authorise the purchase or acquisition of new firearms or ammunition but shotgun ammunition can be purchased if you have a temporary permit.

 The Home Office Guidance says: